 Second, the world is awash in insincere apologies motivated by a desire to be let off the hook; heartfelt regret for some transgression is relatively rare.

 Third, one cannot accurately judge whether some word was intended to disparage a group or just some offensive element within it unless one examines the context of how that word was used.
 Had Media Matters done that in my case, they would have seen that I was targeting only Japanese war criminals, not Japanese people in general.
+I attacked monsters who deserved to be attacked.

 Since Media Matters is impressed by apologies, it is high time I apologized for calling Japanese war criminals “Japs” after they butchered tens of millions of civilians, including children and elderly folks, many of whom were raped and brutalized, such as by being speared through the vagina (see above photo).

 In retrospect, I now realize it was unconscionable for me to call such savages “Japs” when I should have used far harsher terminology.
-Since they referred to American soldiers as “kichiku” (mongrel beast or mongrelized apes), let's think of an appropriate term for those Japs; please submit your suggestions in a comment below.
+Since they referred to American soldiers as “kichiku” (mongrel beast or mongrelized apes), let's think of an appropriate term for them; please submit your suggestions in a comment below.
 While you're at it, think of an appropriate characterization of Media Matters.

 If a Japanese soldier carved pieces from your body, you would surely call him expletives that made “Japs” seem professorial.
 That's one of the problems: most people are much more concerned with what happens to us than others, especially strangers in faraway lands.
 Most of the victims can't express their outrage because they are dead and hence permanently silenced.
 Young girls who were raped and then had spears thrust in their vaginas cannot tell you how God-awful the agony was; indescribably intense and agonizing pain inflicted by extremely cruel and wicked monsters.